meteor/galaxy-docs/content/deploy-troubleshooting.md

 <h2 id="package-error">Module missing or npm error</h2>

 This usually indicates that the module or package working locally in your application is not working after deployment.
-While third-party packages are unsupported, an explanation of our system may help you to troubleshoot.
+While third-party packages are unsupported, an explanation may help you to troubleshoot.

 When you deploy an app, we bundle node_modules into it; npm packages that are required on the client side get built into the bundle uploaded to Galaxy.
 Galaxy doesn't need to use `npm install` for client side bundling to work.

-If you are using dynamic requires, that may cause issues.
+Note that dynamic requires may cause issues.
 An example would be using `require(variable)` instead of `require("fixed-name")`.
 To avoid this, put `require("react/package.json")` somewhere in your app's code to ensure it gets bundled.

 You may find these commands to be helpful:
 `meteor npm --save invariant`